Other Need to Know

 Financial Aid Disbursements: Financial aid disbursements are made based on the enrollment at the end of the last day of the first full week of school.
 Once faculty has turned in their certification rosters,it takes about a week after that to process the aid and transfer it to the students' Business Office accounts.
 It takes the Business Office another week to process payments to student accounts and generate refund payments.
 Summer financial aid is disbursed in late July.

 Delayed Payment Policy: Dodge City Community College is a very low-cost institution of higher learning; however, it is recognized that higher education is expensive.
 With this in mind, Dodge City Community College has a very liberal delayed payment policy.
 If students have complete financial aid files at the time of registration, their institutional charges may be delayed until disbursement without any service charge or interest charge whatsoever.

 Payment Plan: In the event that students are unable to complete their financial aid files or in the event that students do not qualify for scholarships/grants-in-aid, student financial aid, or other financial aid, a payment plan is available in the Business Office.
 Students must pay a $30 service charge plus one third of their institutional charges in order to receive the benefit of two additional monthly payments without an interest charge.

 Department of Veterans Affairs: Dodge City Community College is “Veteran Friendly” and a “Yellow Ribbon” higher education institution.
 All academic programs and most technical programs are approved for Tuition Assistance (TA), the Montgomery GI Bill (Chapter 30), and the Post 9-11 GI Bill (Chapter 33).
-The Veterans Education Certifying Officer is located in the Records Office.
+The Veterans Education Certifying Officer is located in the Fine Arts building.